Saffron Walden Museum

 The museum was launched by the Saffron Walden Natural History Society, with an eye to illustrating diversity in different cultures through arts and manufacturing around the world.
 Early benefactors included wealthy Quaker families like the Frys, Tukes, and Gibsons.

-The first professional curator was appointed in 1880, but the museum bulding is still owned by the same local society, though under the updated name, the Saffron Walden Museum Society.
+The first professional curator was appointed in 1880, but the museum building is still owned by the same local society, though under the updated name, the Saffron Walden Museum Society.

 Outside the museum, on the drive that leads towards the church, are several medieval stone coffins and a collection of glacial erratic boulders over 150 million years old.